Charro!: Soundtrack

 In June 1968, Presley had already completed the sequences and recorded the songs for what would be his comeback television special and its attendant album, Elvis, that put his musical talents back on display after the long slog of the soundtrack years.
-During the special, Presley erroneously states that he had made twenty nine '"pictures" up to that time.
-The actual tally was twenty eight at taping.
-Charro would be the twenty ninth.
-At the time the special was aired in December, Presley had completed his thirtieth film, The Trouble with Girls (and How to Get into It).
+During the special, Presley erroneously states that he had made twenty-nine "pictures" up to that time.
+The actual tally was twenty-eight at taping.
+Charro would be the twenty-ninth.
+By the time the special aired in December 1968, Presley had completed his thirtieth film, The Trouble with Girls (and How to Get into It).

 His confidence and enthusiasm restored, Presley turned to his musical obligations for Charro!
-Appropriately for a Western, the studio hired Hugo Montenegro to produce the two songs intended for the film, the recording session taking place at Samuel Goldwyn Studio in Hollywood, California on October 15, 1968.
+Appropriately for a Western, the studio hired Hugo Montenegro to produce the two songs intended for the film.
+The recording session took place at Samuel Goldwyn Studio in Hollywood, California on October 15, 1968.
 The title song appeared in the movie during the opening credits, and was released commercially on February 25, 1969, as the b-side to RCA 47-9731 "Memories," which had also appeared on the TV special and album.
-The other song recorded for the film but not used in it, "Let's Forget About the Stars", appeared on the budget album Let's Be Friends in 1970.
+The other song recorded for the film, but not used, "Let's Forget About the Stars", appeared on the budget album Let's Be Friends in 1970.
 This song is erroneously referred to in some sources as an outtake from the soundtrack of the later Presley film Change of Habit.